-Download the application for new staff applicants - includes detailed instructions.
+Application for new staff applicants - includes detailed instructions.

-We have gone green and this is now an online survey.
+Our reference form comes in the form of an online survey.
 Information from the reference form will be immediately and confidentially sent to Covenant Harbor staff.
 Direct your references to “http://covenantharbor.org/reference_form/” or email them the text below:

 Thank you for being willing to fill out a reference form for my application to Covenant Harbor.
-Please go to “http://covenantharbor.org/reference_form/” Follow the instructions to fill out the online survey and complete the reference form, which will then be sent directly and confidentially to Covenant Harbor staff.
+Please go to “http://covenantharbor.org/reference_form/” – follow the instructions to fill out the online survey and complete the reference form, which will then be sent directly and confidentially to Covenant Harbor staff.
 Thank you for your time!”

 Representatives from Covenant Harbor will be visiting the following college campuses to recruit students for summer staff:

 North Park University

 We will be on your campus on Wednesday and Thursday, January 29th-30th, 2014!

 We will be on your campus on Wednesday, November 6th, 2013!